VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

 };
 ```

-This exemplifies how Specs are chained together for derived classes by having at the top the Spec of the base class and adding new fields, relevant to the derived class, to its Spec.
+This exemplifies how **Specs** are chained together for derived classes by having at the top the **Spec** of the base class and adding new fields, relevant to the derived class, to its Spec.

 ## ParticleSystem

-ParticleSystems are a specific kind of Actor whose purpose is to instantiate a peculiar kind of Entity: Particles.
+`ParticleSystem`s are a specific kind of `Actor` whose purpose is to instantiate a peculiar kind of `Entity`: `Particles`.

-As any other Actor, components can be attached to ParticleSystems and they have their own Spec that adds a few attributes to control how particles are generated:
+As any other `Actor`, components can be attached to `ParticleSystem`s and they have their own Spec that adds a few attributes to control how `Particle`s are generated:

 ```cpp
 ParticleSystemROMSpec StarsParticleSystemNormalSpec =